illumiolabs/illumio-guard-duty-shield/README.md

 ## Installation

-Detailed instructions on how to quickly deploy the Lambda container are located in the [INSTALL](INSTALL.md) document.
+Detailed instructions on how to deploy the Lambda container are located in the [INSTALL](INSTALL.md) document.

 ## Support